-What Is Aircon Gas Top Up?
+What Is an Aircon Refrigerant Top Up?

 Your aircon does not cool the air by magic.
-It uses a chemical substance called refrigerant — commonly referred to as “gas” in Singapore — to absorb heat from indoor air and release it outside.
+It uses a chemical substance called refrigerant - commonly referred to as “gas” in Singapore - to absorb heat from indoor air and release it outside.
 This refrigerant circulates through a closed loop of copper piping between the indoor evaporator coil and the outdoor condenser unit.
 When refrigerant levels drop below the optimal amount, your aircon loses its ability to cool effectively.
+This affects residential homes across Singapore, from HDB flats and condos in Bedok and Tampines to landed properties in Bukit Timah.

 An aircon gas top up involves a licensed technician adding the correct type and amount of refrigerant to your system, restoring it to the manufacturer’s specified charge level.
 This is one of the most common fixes for an aircon that is not blowing cold air.
+In cases where the system has not been maintained for over six months, a chemical wash or chemical overhaul may also be recommended alongside the refrigerant recharge.

 It is important to understand that a properly installed and sealed aircon system should not lose refrigerant.
 If your aircon needs frequent gas top ups, it means there is a leak somewhere in the system that needs to be found and repaired.
-Simply topping up the gas without fixing the leak is like filling a bucket with a hole — the refrigerant will leak out again, and you will be back to the same problem within weeks or months.
+Simply topping up the gas without fixing the leak is like filling a bucket with a hole - the refrigerant will leak out again, and you will be back to the same problem within weeks or months.
+Regular general servicing helps detect low refrigerant levels early before they cause compressor damage.

 Different aircon systems use different types of refrigerant.
 The type of gas your aircon uses depends on the brand, model, and when it was manufactured.
 Using the wrong type of refrigerant will damage your system, so it is critical that only the correct gas is used.
+Below are Billy Aircon’s 2026 gas top up rates.

 R22 (Freon) - $50 to $80